 Independence & Purpose

-We provide independence for clients with disabilities and purpose for inmate handlers.
+We provide independence for clients and purpose for inmate handlers through partnerships between people and dogs.

 ICAN’s trained service dogs help our clients and handlers feel empowered, break barriers, and overcome challenges — unleashing ability for amazing results.